w3c/webappsec/specs/subresourceintegrity/spec.markdown

 a resource, and _only_ that representation, loads and executes.

-This document specifies such a validation scheme, extending several HTML elements with a `integrity` attribute that contains a cryptographic hash of the representation of the resource the author expects to load.
+This document specifies such a validation scheme, extending several HTML elements with an `integrity` attribute that contains a cryptographic hash of the representation of the resource the author expects to load.
 For instance, an author may wish to load jQuery from a shared server rather than hosting it on their own origin.
 Specifying that the _expected_ SHA-256 hash of